hugo-sid/hugo-blog-awesome/README.md

 hugo mod init github.com/USER/REPO
 ```

-Replace `USER/REPO` with your GitHub username and repository name (or any module path you prefer).
+Replace `github.com/USER/REPO` with your repository address (or any module path you prefer).

 **Step 3:** Add hugo-blog-awesome/v2 as a module dependency